likith-sg/Dataset-Distillation-Method/README.md

 **Comments**:
   - Provides detailed metrics for each epoch, including Training Loss, Testing Loss, Training Accuracy, and Testing Accuracy.

+## NOTE : I have used Gradient Matching as the benchmark algorithm for comparison, with all developed algorithms evaluated against it.

 ## **Comparison with Gradient Matching Algorithm**